Wild Alaskan Company

 Step-by-Step Methods to Cooking Teriyaki Salmon from Thawed or Frozen

-Teriyaki salmon is a flavorful favorite, made even easier when you have pre-marinated fillets in your kitchen.
+Sockeye Salmon With Teriyaki Glaze from the Marinated and Seasoned Collection is a flavorful favorite, made even easier when you have pre-marinated fillets in your kitchen.
 Whether you’re using your oven, air fryer, or broiler, this savory-sweet dish cooks up beautifully with minimal effort.
 Air frying is our preferred method for cooking salmon with teriyaki marinade as it readily enhances browning and crisp texture around the edges of the fish.

 Here’s how to bring out the best in every fillet of pre-marinated teriyaki salmon, whether you're cooking from thawed or frozen.